SivaDurshika-G/SivaDurshika-G/README.md

 - 💡 Entrepreneur in the Making: Aiming to build solutions that leave a lasting impact.

- 🔧 My Projects
-- [EcoBin: Hygienic Pad Disposal]
-  An IoT-enabled solution for safe and hygienic disposal of sanitary pads, promoting health and sustainability.

-- [Wearable Health Monitoring System]
-  A predictive analytics-based system for real-time health monitoring and proactive care.

-- [AI-Powered Dynamic Braille Display]
-  A groundbreaking innovation to assist visually impaired individuals by converting digital text into tactile Braille in real-time.

 💻 Skills
 - Programming: Python, HTML, CSS, JavaScript
 - Frameworks & Tools: Kivy, PyDroid3, Figma